-Evergreen Recovery Detoxification Centers offer hope and options for persons withdrawing from alcohol and/or other drugs.
-Individuals receiving our services are treated with respect and dignity in a safe, confidential, and caring environment and supported in developing a full recovery program.
+Evergreen Recovery Centers’ Detox facility offers hope and options for persons withdrawing from alcohol and/or other drugs.
+Evergreen’s patients are treated with the attention and respect they deserve in a safe, confidential, caring environment with additional support for continued treatment and recovery.

 Is Detox Needed?

-A rapid decrease or abrupt discontinuation of taking a substance that has been used for a period of time can create physical and emotional distress in the body.
-Withdrawal from alcohol or benzodiazepines can have life-threatening consequences, and admission to a medically supervised detoxification facility is generally recommended for these substances.
-Withdrawal from opiates, although not life-threatening, can be made more comfortable with medically supervised detoxification care.
-Evergreen Recovery Centers medically trained staff are available 24 hours a day to:
+Often rapid decrease or abrupt discontinuation of addictive substances that have been used over a period of time can create physical and emotional distress in the body.
+Withdrawal from alcohol or benzodiazepines can have life-threatening consequences, and admission to a medically supervised detox facility is generally recommended for these substances in paticular.
+Withdrawal from opiates, although not life-threatening, can be made more tolerable with medically supervised care.
+Evergreen Recovery Centers medically trained staff are available 24-hours a day to:

-- Assist an individual to safely and humanely withdraw from mood-altering substances
+- Assist individuals while safely and humanely withdraw from mood-altering substances.

 - Prepare the individual for ongoing treatment